 Gloria owns a bicycle shop and a machine shop.
 She sells just the bicycle shop to Sal.
 During the 90 days before the sale, Gloria had a total of 100 employees and a total payroll of $500,000.
 During the 90 days after the sale, Sal retains 40 employees who had also worked for Gloria during the 90 days before the sale.
 The 40 employees earned $275,000 during the 90-day period after the change in ownership.

 In short, to analyze a total sale, it must be determined what portion of the buyer's employees also worked for the seller.
 To analyze a partial sale, it must be determined what portion of the seller's employees also worked for the buyer.
+Dependent on the employee count analysis, the appropriate employee payroll amounts may also need to be analyzed.

 We welcome your feedback on this guide.
 Please send comments and suggestions to [email protected].